Seanjohnferesi/Module_02_SEAFER25532_FTO2506_GroupB_Seanjohnferesi_SDF01/README.md

 ## 📌 Projects

-Here are some of the projects that I've built over the course of journey :
+Here are some of the projects that I've built over the course of my journey :

 ### **1️⃣ Rock, Paper, Scissors**
 🔹 **Description:** A simple game where you place **Rock, Paper, Scissors** with a computer.